xuhdev/vim-latex-live-preview/README.md

 This plugin provides a live preview of the output PDF of your LaTeX file.
 The display of the output PDF file will be updated lively as you type (just hold the cursor and you will see the PDF file updated).
-Currently, vim-live-preview is still in **alpha** stage and only support UNIX-like systems.
+Currently, vim-latex-live-preview is still in **alpha** stage and only support UNIX-like systems.
 Please let me know if you have any suggestions.
-In the future, vim-live-preview should also support other types of source file, such as HTML, markdown, etc.

 ## Installation